zuhairhk/RU_Hacks_2022/README.md

 work in progress

 ## **Meme Machine**
 Need a break?
 Looking for a laugh?
-Digitized Daniel has you covered, enter **memes** in Discord and get a random meme gif from the funniest assortment of memes on this Earth.
+Digitized Daniel has you covered, enter "***memes***" in Discord and get a random meme gif from the funniest assortment of memes on this Earth.

 ## **League of Legends Roast**
 lmao